Latest economic data

 An increase (decrease) of imports indicates the percentage by which value of imports at current prices grew (fell) in given period compared to the corresponding period of the previous year.

 The export and import price index has been calculated for the Czech Republic since 1998.
-The prices are measured by means of the national monthly statistical questionnaire Ceny ZO 1-12.
+The prices are measured by means of two questionnaires called Ceny ZOD 1 - 12 for import prices, and Ceny ZOV 1 - 12 for export ones.

-The price representatives were chosen by economic subjects important for the external trade of the Czech Republic (by both production enterprises and enterprises engaged in foreign trade only) - about 580 of them engaged in exports and about 590 in imports.
-At present, the weight pattern includes approximately 2050 exported and 2100 imported products, raw materials and supplies - price representatives, which take up a significant share in the value of rather significant groups traded in the framework of external trade (both exports and imports).
+The price representatives were selected by domestic businesses important for international trade of the Czech Republic.
+Both production enterprises, as well as enterprises engaged in foreign trade activities only, of them about 600 businesses engaged in exports and around 600 ones in imports.
+At present, the weighting schemes for export and import include in total more than 5000 products, raw materials and supplies – the price representatives, which form a significant share in the actual value of trade in rather significant groups of international trade, both exports and imports.

-The basis of implementation prices are invoiced prices of significant import and export trade transactions - they are converted into CZK by average monthly exchange rates declared by the Czech National Bank.
-This is carried out either by a reporting unit or the Czech Statistical Office if prices are reported in a foreign currency.
-The price indices reflect thus changes in foreign exchange rates, too.
-The stated prices are free of duty, value added tax and consumer tax.
+The base of actual prices are prices invoiced in rather significant import and export trade transactions converted into CZK by the appropriate average monthly exchange rates declared by the Czech National Bank.
+The conversion is carried out either directly by the reporting unit, or by the Czech Statistical Office in cases reporting units submit the prices in a foreign currency.
+The price indices thus reflect, besides the price trend, changes in foreign exchange rates, too.
+The given prices are free of custom duties, value added taxes, and excise duties.

-Increase (decrease) of export and import prices show how many percent average price level increased (decreased) in comparison with average price level of the same period in previous year by.
+Increase (decrease) of export and import prices indicates by how many % the average level of these prices increased (or decreased) in surveyed month in comparison with the same month of the previous year.

 The general unemployment rate is a share (as percentage) of the number of the unemployed in the total labour force.
 The ratio is built the way the numerator and denominator in the ratio are indicators defined in the Eurostat methodology that has been developed based on definitions and recommendations of the International Labour Organization (ILO).
 The general unemployment rate is obtained from results of the Labour Force Sample Survey (LFSS).
 The survey covers all persons having usual residence in a selected dwelling with no regard to which type their stay in there is.
 The sample includes approximately 25 thousand randomly selected dwellings over the whole territory of the Czech Republic (that is over 0.6% of all permanently occupied dwellings).
 The value published is for the age group 15-64 years and is seasonally adjusted.